 If you do not already have an Adafruit IO account set up, head over to io.adafruit.com to link your Adafruit.com account to Adafruit IO.

 The first step is to create a new Adafruit IO feed to hold the data from the PyPortal's temperature sensor.
 Navigate to the feeds page on Adafruit IO.
-Then click Actions -> Create New Feed, and name this feed temperature.
+Then click Feeds -> +New Feed and name this feed temperature.

 - If you do not already know how to create a feed, head over to Adafruit IO Basics: Feeds.